-As the documentation of this gem is not that good, if you encounter this problem for the first time do not fret!
+As the documentation of this gem is not that good, if you encounter this problem for the first time, do not fret!

 So, looking up the readme file for this gem I found out that you need to add ‘encrypt_secrets => true’.
 That setting will encrypt ‘google_secret’ inside of the database.

-This is how it'll look like:
+This is what it’ll look like:

 class AdminUser < ActiveRecord::Base acts_as_google_authenticated :lookup_token => :mfa_secret, :encrypt_secrets => true end